fetaro/rbatch/README.md

 Use Auto Logging block, RBatch automatically write to logfile.
 Log file default location is "(script file path)/../log/YYYYMMDD_HHMMSS_${PROG_NAME}.log" .
 If exception occuerd, then RBatch write stack trace to logfile.
+When an error occurs, there is also a function to send an error by e-mail automatically.

 sample